 How do you define ‘quiet’ as in a “quiet cat fountain”?

 Certainly you mean no pump noise.
-We consider pump noise to be completely unacceptable and we test every pump before and after we install it.
+We of ThirstyCats consider pump noise to be completely unacceptable and we test every pump before and after we install it.
 We use a device which measures the decibel level (dB) of a fountain.
-There are though, a lot of commercial brands of cat fountains and pet fountains in which the pump is quite loud, as so many of the reviews state.
-These are not ‘quiet cat fountains’.
+There are though some brands of cat fountains and pet fountains in which the pump is quite loud, as so many of the reviews state.
+Those are not ‘quiet cat fountains’.
 To know which brands are guilty of this, simply read the 3 and 2 star reviews of various brands on Amazon to learn which cat fountains are most likely to irritate you with their unpleasant noises.

 There are four elements that determine how much water sounds a cat fountain makes